dart-lang/site-www/src/dart-2.md

 4. **Run the analyzer** to find [compile-time errors][] and deprecation hints.
    * Flutter: [`flutter analyze`][Flutter analyzer]
+     or use the problems view in Android Studio/IntelliJ or VS Code.
    * Server-side or web: [`dartanalyzer`][dartanalyzer]
 5. **Fix issues in your code and run the analyzer again**, repeating until your code passes static analysis.